bodrick/awesome/TOPICS.md

 *   [Alois-xx/MemAnalyzer](https://github.com/Alois-xx/MemAnalyzer) - A command line memory analysis tool for managed code.
 *   [DennesTorres/HintsInterceptor](https://github.com/DennesTorres/HintsInterceptor) - Entity Framework Interceptor to apply query and table hints to queries generated by Entity Framework
 *   [Openarl/PathOfBuilding](https://github.com/Openarl/PathOfBuilding) - Offline build planner for Path of Exile.
 *   [microsoft/SqlNexus](https://github.com/microsoft/SqlNexus) - SQL Nexus is a tool that helps you identify the root cause of SQL Server performance issues.
-It loads and analyzes performance data collected by  SQLDiag and  PSSDiag.
+It loads and analyzes performance data collected by  SQL LogScout, SQLDiag or PSSDiag.
 It can dramatically reduce the amount of time you spend manually analyzing data.
 *   [OfficeDev/Office-IT-Pro-Deployment-Scripts](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts) -  A collection of useful PowerShell scripts to make deploying Office 2016 and Office 365 ProPlus easier for IT Pros and administrators.
 If you have any feature requests or ideas for future scripts please add the idea to the issues list in this repository
 *   [squizlabs/HTML\_CodeSniffer](https://github.com/squizlabs/HTML_CodeSniffer) - HTML\_CodeSniffer is a client-side JavaScript application that checks a HTML document or source code, and detects violations of a defined coding standard.
 Comes with standards that cover the three conformance levels of the W3C's Web Content Accessibility Guidelines (WCAG) 2.0 and the U.S. Section 508 legislation.
 *   [bmrf/tron](https://github.com/bmrf/tron) - Tron